NERC-CEH/digital-objects-ontology/README.md

 ## Overview

-- These two semantic assets work hand-in-hand to enable rich metadata descriptions of datasets
+- This semantic asset works hand-in-hand with the Env-DCAT-AP to enable rich metadata descriptions of datasets
-- Diagrams for both made with [draw.io](https://www.drawio.com/) using [Chowlk Visual Notation](https://chowlk.linkeddata.es/notation.html), plus custom notation (see [legend](/legend.png)).
-The colour scheme is consistent across this repository and https://github.com/NERC-CEH/workflows-ontology.
+- Diagrams are made with [draw.io](https://www.drawio.com/) using [Chowlk Visual Notation](https://chowlk.linkeddata.es/notation.html), plus custom notation (see [legend](/legend.png)).
+The colour scheme is consistent across this repository, https://github.com/NERC-CEH/env-dcat-ap and https://github.com/NERC-CEH/workflows-ontology.

 ## The Digital Objects Ontology